ashledombos/docker-spip/README.md

 There are several differences with original Docker image from IPEOS.

 - There are two different images, one for Apache and one for PHP-FPM.
-This is adapted to  be used with Docker Compose or Docker Swarm (recommended), or any orchestrator such as Kubernetes, Rancher etc.
+This is adapted to  be used with Docker Compose or Docker Swarm, or any orchestrator such as Kubernetes, Rancher etc.
 - Both images are based on Alpine Linux instead of Ubuntu.
 This results in thiner images (for instance for SPIP 3.2: 237MB plus 92MB - Total 329MB against 648MB for original image)
 - There are two volumes: core and data.
 Core only contains distributed files and is erased each time PHP container is restarted.
 Data contains all content that can be written and modified, and is persistent.
 - There is no use of .htaccess file, AllowOverride is set to false (following [this](https://httpd.apache.org/docs/2.4/howto/htaccess.html#when)).
 Instead, /var/www/html/data/htaccess.txt is used and included in Apache conf (and Apache doesn't start until this file is reachable).
 This file being in “data” volume, changes added by users are persistent.